travetto/travetto/module/app/README.md

 [INFO] Launching mydomain.biz on port 4000
 ```

+### Type Checking

-Additionally, the parameters will be type checked, to ensure proper evaluation.
+The parameters to `run` will be type checked, to ensure proper evaluation.

 **Terminal: Invoke Simple with bad port**
 ```bash